Tony Anthony: World Wrestling Federation (1996–1997)

 In 1996, Anthony joined the World Wrestling Federation (WWF).
-He was given the gimmick of T.L.
-Hopper, a wrestling plumber.
+He was one of a series of "jobbers with gimmicks" brought into the WWF in 1996 to help elevate the company's stars, alongside Alex "The Pug" Pourteau, Freddie Joe Floyd, the Goon, and Salvatore Sincere.
+He was given the gimmick of "T. L. Hopper", a wrestling plumber.
 After a series of vignettes showing Hopper at work, he debuted wearing low hanging jeans and a stained undershirt.
 He would carry his plunger (named "Betsy") to the ring with him, and celebrate his victories by sticking it in his opponent's face.
 His biggest win was a "home improvement" match, where he defeated Duke "The Dumpster" Droese.

 Although he did not wrestle on any WWF pay-per-views, he made an appearance during the "Bikini Beach Blast-Off" segment, on the Free For All show immediately preceding SummerSlam 1996.
 Based on his experience as a plumber, Hopper was chosen to investigate a brown object resembling feces on the bottom of the swimming pool which turned out to be a sausage.
 The segment parodied a scene in the movie Caddyshack.
 He continued wrestling in lower cards matches mainly in house shows until June 1997.

 After taking a brief hiatus, he returned to the WWF in September 1997 as Uncle Cletus, coming from the audience to help the heel tag team of The Godwinns (Henry and Phineas Godwinn) in a match against The Headbangers.
 He hit Mosh in the head with a horseshoe, allowing Phineas to make the pin.
 He was then billed as the uncle of the Godwinns, and became the team's manager.
 At Badd Blood 1997, The Godwinns won the WWF Tag Team Championship, with Cletus in their corner.
 On October 13, Cletus interfered in another match, but his interference backfired and allowed the Legion of Doom to win the title.
 Following this, the Godwinns attacked Cletus, who was never seen in the WWF again.

-Independent circuit (1997–2006)
+Later career (1997–2006)

 After leaving the WWF, Anthony returned to his home state of Tennessee (where he had maintained considerable fame and popularity) and wrestled for various independents around East Tennessee until retiring from active competition in 2006.
 In recent years, he played a prominent role in Knoxville's Tennessee Xtreme Wrestling, as its face commissioner.